ZoneMinder/zmNinja/docs/guides/validating-api.rst

 -  If you are accessing zmNinja remotely, make sure you first access ZM remotely from your desktop browser, ensure it works and then use the same DNS/IP for zmNinja

+- If you are sure everything looks good, but zmNinja is causing issues, also try and clear API cache (menu->clear API cache)